Tom Brown (police officer): Early career

-At the same time that other men from every other nation were fighting and dying in the trench warfare of the Western Front, Patrolman Thomas A. Brown was learning to use his badge as a shield to commit extortion and many other crimes.
-Although he was careful enough never to accept a bribe in front of eyewitnesses, in conversations with George Rafferty, his brother-in-law, Patrolman Brown used to boast that seeking bribes for a St. Paul cop was easy, "Go into taverns with your hand out."
+Brown quickly learned how to use his authority as a police officer to engage in corrupt activities, committing extortion and many other crimes.
+Although he was careful to never to accept a bribe in front of eyewitnesses, in conversations with his brother-in-law, George Rafferty, he boasted that seeking bribes for a Saint Paul cop was easy: "Go into taverns with your hand out."
 In 1919, Thomas A. Brown was promoted to Detective.

-Detective Brown achieved local fame after killing escaped murderer Edwin Rust in a gunfight.
-He was appointed to the "Purity Squad", which was supposed to identify and close down illegal gambling casinos, speak-easies, and brothels.
-He quickly learned to build contacts with the criminals who ran them and to extort protection money in return for advance warnings regarding to the Purity Squad's raids.
-In 1926, he was arrested for stealing a large quantity of alcohol that had been confiscated in a raid.
-The same year, Brown was suspended for 30 days when a Federal judge ordered him extradited to Ohio with Leon Gleckman and the Gleeman brothers to face charges of conspiracy and liquor smuggling.
+As a detective, Brown achieved local fame after killing Edwin Rust, an escaped murderer, in a gunfight.
+He was appointed to the SPPD's "Purity Squad", assigned to identify and close down illegal casinos, speakeasies, and brothels.
+He quickly learned to build contacts with the criminals who ran these establishments and extorted protection money from them in return for advance warnings of raids.
+In 1926, during the height of Prohibition, Brown was arrested for stealing a large quantity of alcohol that had been confiscated in a raid.
+The same year he was suspended for thirty days after a federal judge ordered him extradited to Ohio to face charges of conspiracy and liquor smuggling.
 He was subsequently reinstated.

-The Purity Squad became notorious for its repeated failure to find any illegal activity during raids, and a board of inquiry was moving toward dismissing Brown.
-The dismissal was suddenly withdrawn, however, probably due to pressure from corrupt politicians with links to local crime bosses, particularly Jewish-American organized crime boss Leon Gleckman, who was often termed "The Al Capone of St. Paul".
+The Purity Squad became notorious for its repeated failure to find any illegal activity during raids, and a board of inquiry investigating the matter was prepared to dismiss Brown.
+The dismissal was suddenly withdrawn, however, probably due to pressure from corrupt politicians with links to local crime bosses, particularly Leon Gleckman, who was often termed the "Al Capone of St. Paul".